1. Overview

 6. Summary

 In this tutorial, we investigate how to handle an exception for tasks running in a thread pool.
 We first looked at the default exception handling behavior and the UncaughtExceptionHandler interface.
-Then we examined the wrapper tasks for more control on the handling logic.
+Then we examined the wrapper tasks for more control of the handling logic.
 Then we extended the ThreadPoolExecutor class as a more general approach.

 Lastly, check out the source code for all examples over on Github.